SierraSoftworks/sentry-go/README.md

 of more advanced use cases, including sending events to multiple different Sentry DSNs, derived client contexts, custom interface types and custom transports.

+## Versions
+This package follows SemVer and uses [gopkg.in]() to provide access to those versions.

+ - [sentry-go.v0](https://gopkg.in/SierraSoftworks/sentry-go.v0) - `import ("gopkg.in/SierraSoftworks/sentry-go.v0")`

+   This version is the latest `master` branch.
+You should avoid depending on this version unless you are performing active development against `sentry-go`.
+ - [**sentry-go.v1**](https://gopkg.in/SierraSoftworks/sentry-go.v1) - `import ("gopkg.in/SierraSoftworks/sentry-go.v1")`

+   This version is the most recent release of `sentry-go` and will maintain API compatibility.
+If you are creating a project that relies on `sentry-go` then this is the version you should use.

 ## Examples

 ### Breadcrumbs and Exceptions